Logotype for PPL Corporation

 • Net income for Q3 2025 was $318 million, up from $214 million in Q3 2024; nine-month net income was $915 million, up from $711 million year-over-year.

-• 2025 ongoing EPS forecast narrowed to $1.78–$1.84, maintaining a $1.81 midpoint, with confidence in achieving at least the midpoint and reaffirmed 6–8% annual EPS and dividend growth targets through at least 2028.
+• Narrowed 2025 ongoing EPS guidance to $1.78–$1.84, maintaining a midpoint of $1.81, with confidence in achieving at least the midpoint and reaffirmed 6–8% annual EPS and dividend growth targets through at least 2028.

-• Achieved key regulatory milestones, including approval for new generation resources in Kentucky and progress in major rate case proceedings.
+• Achieved key regulatory milestones, including approval for new generation resources in Kentucky and progress in base rate case proceedings.

 Financial highlights

-• Special items in Q3 2025 were $0.05 per share, mainly from IT transformation and Rhode Island Energy integration costs.
+• Special items in Q3 2025 were $0.05 per share or $37M after-tax, mainly from IT transformation and Rhode Island Energy integration.

 Outlook and guidance